moding-il/bizdoc.core/README.md

 ### Widgets

 A _widget_ represents a component displayed in user dashboard, commonly showing relevant data summary.
-Widgets have a backing object and an Angular component responding to it.
+Widgets have a backing server-side object and a coresponding Angular component.

 The backing object derived from WidgetBase.